MEMEWAGER/PUMPUCK/README.md

 ## The Future: Expanding the Memecoin Ecosystem

-PumpDuck is just the beginning.
+Trump Pup is just the beginning.
 We envision a future where memecoins are integral to a wide range of applications.

-Look for additional MEMEWAGER Tokens in the coming days and weeks!
+Look for additional MemeBets Tokens in the coming days and weeks!